 You can’t see yourself, you can’t really find yourself, but you can sense yourself.
 You can know yourself.
 Right now!
 In fact, you can’t know anything else!
 And you’ll never know yourself later.
 There is no later.
 So notice yourself–know yourself right now!
 Pay attention to attention!

 This everyday awakeness that you’ve experienced every day of your life is the very same awareness that all the saints and sages have talked about since time immemorial.
-There is only the single awareness, only Not-two!
+There is only the single awareness, only the not-two!
 You are that very awareness.
-At every step on your so-called spiritual path you’ve been looking for “some other kind” of awareness.
+At every step on your so-called spiritual path you’ve been looking for some other kind of awareness.
 Hear me.
 There is no other kind of awareness.

 It feels like that human body contains consciousness, that it is the holder of the most precious thing–“your” awareness.